tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

     * `orientation_seq`: trajectory to be executed in the meantime (only orientation, in radians).

 ### Computation of the trajectory
-The computation of the best trajectory is done in two parts:
+In our case, the computation of the best trajectory is done in two parts:

 1. Using the observations and a known movement model of the other Duckiebot, the Agent predicts the probability of collision at each time step for any x, y position of our Duckiebot.
+This is done in two steps:
+  a.
+Given the position, heading and velocity of the other Duckiebot, the Predictor uses its probabilistic velocity model to approximate the probability of the other Duckiebot's position (in the *y* axis only) at every time step until a given horizon.
+This is saved on a discretized map.
+  b.
+Then, given a x, y position for a time step, the Predictor checks every *y* point on the discretized map that would lead into a collision, and add the probabilities of the other Duckiebot to be there to give the probability of collision.
-2. Using Monte Carlo Tree Search with orientation change as the unique parameter, the agent finds the path with the highest reward (or lowest negative reward)
+2. Using Monte Carlo Tree Search with orientation change as the unique parameter, the agent finds the path with the highest reward (or lowest negative reward).

 ## Seeing what is happening